Overview

 Adult-use cannabis possession and use by adults 21 years of age or older in accordance with the Marijuana Regulation & Taxation Act (MRTA), is legal in New York State.

-Cities, towns, and villages had the option of passing local law to opt-out of allowing adult-use cannabis retail dispensaries or on-site consumption licenses from locating within their jurisdictions by December 31, 2021 or nine months after the effective date of the legislation.
-If a municipality does not opt-out by December 31, 2021, the municipality will be unable to opt-out at a future date.
+Cities, towns, and villages had the ability of passing a local law to opt-out of allowing adult-use cannabis retail dispensaries and/or on-site consumption licenses from locating within their jurisdictions.
+This law must have been passed before December 31, 2021.
+If a municipality has not already opted-out, the municipality is no longer able to do so.
 However, a municipality may reverse their opt-out, to allow either, or both, adult-use retail dispensary or on-site consumption license types by repealing the local law which established the prohibition.

-The opt-out list is updated periodically to reflect localities that had opted out prior to the deadline but had not submitted their opt-out law previously or localities opting-in.
+The list will be updated periodically to reflect localities that had opted out prior to the deadline but had not submitted their opt-out law previously or localities opting-in.

 Reporting an Incident